pip-webui/pip-webui-themes/README.md

 ![](https://img.shields.io/badge/license-MIT-blue.svg)

-Pip.WebUI.Core module contains critical mechanisms that the entire framework is based on.
+Pip.WebUI.Themes module contains critical mechanisms that the entire framework is based on.

-* Functions (utilities, tags, dates, form errors)
-* Localization and data formatting
-* Handling errors and client-side transactions
-* Routing
-* Drag & drop
-* Infinite scroll
-* List selections

 And more...
 Please, look at [User's guide](https://github.com/pip-webui/pip-webui-core/blob/master/doc/UsersGuide.md) for details.